When a Top-Tier Firm Quotes $200K for Your GTM Strategy

 If you're a growth-stage founder facing the Evidence Gap, here's the framework:

-- If you have $200K+ and 16 weeks — hire McKinsey or BCG.
+- If you have $200K+ and 16 weeks — hire a top-tier strategy firm.
 They're excellent.
 Their methodology is proven over decades.
 The premium is worth it if you can afford it.

-- If you have $12K-$50K and 6-8 weeks — this is the space Sagentix was built for.
+- If you have CA$12K-CA$50K and 6-8 weeks — this is the space Sagentix was built for.
 Institutional evidence quality.
 Growth-stage economics.
 Every claim sourced.
 Every deliverable defensible.

 - If you have $0 and 2 days — use AI tools for internal exploration, but never present the output externally without independent verification.
 Label everything as preliminary.